Janet Hepburn

-Jane (Janet) Hepburn, Lady Seton (c.
-1480– c.1558) was a Scottish woman who was a religious patron and possibly the founder of the Dominican convert of Sciennes, Edinburgh, sometimes before 20 January 1518.
+Janet Hepburn, Lady Seton (c.
+1480) was a Scottish woman who was a religious patron and possibly the founder of the Dominican convert of Sciennes, Edinburgh, sometimes before 20 January 1518.

 Early and personal life

 Lady Janet Hepburn was born to Patrick Hepburn, 1st Earl of Bothwell and Janet 'Joanna' Douglas, Countess of Bothwell, daughter of Princess Joan Stewart and James Douglas, circa 1480.

 Jane married George, 5th Lord Seton, before December 1506.
 He died at the Battle of Flodden Field in 1513.

 Following the death of her husband, Lady Seton lived as a widow for another forty-five years.

 Janet and Lord Seton had one surviving son, who later succeeded as George Seton, 6th Lord Seton, and a daughter, Mariota (or Marion), who married three times: first to Thomas, Master of Borthwick, then in 1530 to Hugh Montgomerie, 2nd Earl of Eglinton, and thirdly, Alexander Graham of Wallacetown.

 Her grand-daughter, Mary Seton, became attendant to Mary, Queen of Scots.